Mortgage For An Inherited Property

 Whether inheritance tax is due depends on the value of the estate and the allowances that apply, including the nil rate band and any residence related allowance that can increase the threshold where property passes to direct descendants.

-If there is a bill to pay and cash in the estate is limited, finance may be needed to meet deadlines, you can also obtain insurance for inheritance tax.
+If there is a bill to pay and cash in the estate is limited, Finance may be needed to meet deadlines, and in some cases insurance can be used to help cover insurance for inheritance tax.

 Bridging or a probate loan can cover tax and estate expenses while a sale or remortgage is arranged.